FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 ## About this case
 The case has [two organizations](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D5/Project/notes.md#case-groups-and-roles), Box and a third-party MSSP.

-You, working at Box, are the sole security operations center (SOC) analyst 1. \
+You, working at Box, are the sole security operations center (SOC) analyst. \
 The SOC you operate has _limited resources and capabilities_. \
 So, your senior management has contracted an MSSP for all risks needing escalation.